GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: Abstract

 \section{Abstract}

-Large vision–language models (VLMs) have advanced graphical user interface (GUI) task automation but still lag behind humans.
+Vision–language models (VLMs) have advanced graphical user interface (GUI) task automation but still lag behind humans.
 We hypothesize this gap stems from missing core GUI knowledge, which existing training schemes (such as supervised fine-tuning and reinforcement learning) alone cannot fully address.
-By analyzing common failure patterns in GUI task execution, we distill GUI knowledge into three dimensions: (1) interface perception, knowledge about recognizing widgets and system states; (2) interaction prediction, knowledge about reasoning action–state transitions; and (3) instruction understanding, knowledge about planning, verifying, and assessing task completion progress.
-We further introduce GUI Knowledge Bench, a benchmark with multiple choice and yes/no questions across six platforms (Web, Android, MacOS, Windows, Linux, IOS) and 292 applications.
-Our evaluation shows that current VLMs identify widget functions but struggle with perceiving system states, predicting actions, and verifying task completion.
-Experiments on real world GUI tasks further validate the close link between GUI knowledge and task success.
+By analyzing common failure patterns in GUI task execution, we distill GUI knowledge into three dimensions: (1) interface knowledge about widget functions, layout semantics, and system states; (2) interaction knowledge about GUI interaction types and effects; and (3) procedure knowledge of task objectives and workflow sequences.
+We further introduce GUI Knowledge Bench, a benchmark with multiple-choice and yes/no questions across six platforms (Web, Android, MacOS, Windows, Linux, IOS) and 292 applications.
+Our evaluation indicates that current VLMs are generally aware of the functions of individual widgets, but lack the GUI-specific knowledge required to track system states, adhere to GUI interaction conventions, and assess task completion progress.
+Experiments on real-world GUI tasks further validate the close link between GUI knowledge and task success.
 By providing a structured framework for assessing GUI knowledge, our work supports the selection of VLMs with greater potential prior to downstream training and provides insights for building more capable GUI agents.